Blobfolio/blob-mimes/wp/readme.txt

  * WordPress 4.7.1 or later.
  * PHP 5.4 or later.
  * DOMDocument extension is optional, but will improve SVG sanitizing.

+Please note: it is **not safe** to run WordPress atop a version of PHP that has reached its [End of Life](http://php.net/supported-versions.php).
+As of right now, that means your server should only be running **PHP 5.6 or newer**.

+Future releases of this plugin might, out of necessity, drop support for old, unmaintained versions of PHP.
+To ensure you continue to receive plugin updates, <strike>buf</strike> bug fixes, and new features, just make sure PHP is kept up-to-date. :)

 == Frequently Asked Questions ==